Measure rigidity and equidistribution for fractal carpets: Measure Classification for an Auxiliary Random Walk and Proof of Theorem

 \begin{remark} We did not give an explicit example of a $\bar \mu$-stationary measure satisfying conclusion \eqref{item: case 2} in Theorem \ref{thm: stationary main}, but the preceding arguments show that such measures exist.
-Indeed, start with a $\mu$-stationary measure on $\XS$ which is supported on the solenoid $\mathscr{U}^S$, and note that the construction of $\bar P_* \bar \nu^F$ in the proof of Lemma \ref{lem:equivariance} gives rise to such a measure. \end{remark}
+Indeed, start with a $\mu$-stationary measure on $\XS$ which is supported on the solenoid $\mathscr{U}^S$, and note that the construction of $\bar P_* \bar \nu^F$ in the proof of Lemma \ref{lem:equivariance} gives rise to such a measure.
+Similarly, starting with a $\mu$-stationary measure as in Example \ref{example: new example}, we obtain a $\bar \mu$-stationary measure for which conclusion \eqref{item: case 1} holds. \end{remark}